FREE ITEM

 [PL 3]

-The standard rifle (or at least the most commonly seen) in Free Appalachia.
-Despite its rustic and frail appearance, it has proven itself in the field multiple times for its sturdiness and reliability in the field.
-The design has spread itself like wildfire across the wastes, having been picked up by both the USRF and Southern Union forces.
-Designated as the "SR-90 MOD 1" in the NEU, it is mostly seen in the hands of reservists and underfunded units.
-Members of the Southern Repatriates hailing from the Free Appalachian State tend to favor the use of this weapon due to their familiarity with the weapon.
+A rifle most commonly seen in Free Appalachia.
+Despite the PmQ-900's rustic and frail appearance, it has proven itself in the field multiple times.
+The design has spread like wildfire across the wastes, being picked up by both the USRF and Southern Union forces.
+Designated as the "SR-90 MOD 1" in the NEU, it is mostly seen in the hands of reserve and underfunded units.
+Members of the Southern Repatriates hailing from the Free Appalachian State tend to favor the use of this weapon due to their familiarity with the platform.

 BASE TOOL: Weaver